-Dodd-Frank Act section 1502
+· Section 1502 of the Dodd-Frank Act

-Section 1502 of the Dodd-Frank Act - implemented as a rule by the U.S. Securities and Exchange Commission (the "SEC") in 2012 - requires all publicly listed companies to disclose their use of tantalum, tin, gold or tungsten sourced from the Democratic Republic of the Congo and its neighbours, if "necessary to the functionality or production" of a product manufactured or contracted to be manufactured by the company.24 While companies are not required or even encouraged to stop sourcing from the region, they must disclose due diligence efforts - including tracing and auditing - and other steps taken to ensure their purchasing is not funding armed groups or human rights abuses and to address identified risks.25
+Section 1502 of the Dodd-Frank Act - implemented as a rule by the SEC in 2012 - requires all publicly listed companies to disclose their use of tantalum, tin, gold or tungsten sourced from the Democratic Republic of the Congo and its neighbours, if "necessary to the functionality or production" of a product manufactured or contracted to be manufactured by the company.29 While companies are not required or even encouraged to stop sourcing from the region, they must disclose due diligence efforts - including tracing and auditing - and other steps taken to ensure their purchasing is not funding armed groups or human rights abuses and to address identified risks.30

-Under the rule, a company that uses any of the designated minerals must conduct a reasonable "country of origin" inquiry, performed in good faith and reasonably designed to determine the source of the material.
-If the company either knows the mineral did not originate in the covered countries or has no reason to believe the minerals may have originated in the covered countries, then the company must disclose this determination along with a description of its inquiry.
-If, on the other hand, the company knows or has reason to believe that the minerals may have originated in the covered countries, the company must undertake due diligence on the source and file a "Conflict Minerals Report" outlining the chain of custody of the mineral.
-Both determinations must be made publicly available on the company's website.
+Under the rule, a company that uses any of the designated minerals must conduct a reasonable "country of origin" inquiry, performed in good faith and reasonably designed to determine the source of the material.31 If the company either knows the mineral did not originate in the covered countries or has no reason to believe the minerals may have originated in the covered countries, then the company must disclose this determination along with a description of its inquiry.32 If, on the other hand, the company knows or has reason to believe that the minerals may have originated in the covered countries, the company must undertake due diligence on the source and file a "Conflict Minerals Report" outlining the chain of custody of the mineral.33 Both determinations must be made publicly available on the company's website.34

-2010 California Transparency in Supply Chains Act
+• 2010 California Transparency in Supply Chains Act (the "Supply Chains Act")

-The California Transparency in Supply Chains Act (the "Supply Chains Act") became effective in January 2012, making it the first supply chain disclosure act focused on consumers in the United States.30 The Supply Chains Act requires all retailers and manufacturers doing business in California "and having annual worldwide gross receipts that exceed one hundred million dollars" to disclose "efforts to eradicate slavery and human trafficking from its direct supply chain for tangible goods offered for sale".31
+The Supply Chains Act became effective in January 2012, making it the first supply chain disclosure act focused on consumers in the U.S.35 The Supply Chains Act requires all retailers and manufacturers doing business in California "and having annual worldwide gross receipts that exceed one hundred million dollars" to disclose "efforts to eradicate slavery and human trafficking from its direct supply chain for tangible goods offered for sale".36

-More specifically, the disclosure must outline to what extent, if any, the retailer or manufacturer: (i) verifies, evaluates and addresses the risks of human trafficking and slavery in its product supply chain; (ii) audits suppliers to ensure compliance with company standards; (iii) requires direct suppliers to certify that the supply chains for all constituent parts comply with human trafficking prohibitions enshrined in domestic law where the part is produced; (iv) maintains internal accountability standards and procedures in case of violation; and (v) trains employees and managers with direct responsibility for supply chain management.32 At a minimum, the Supply Chains Act requires disclosure on the company's website "with a conspicuous and easily understood link" or written disclosure within 30 days of having received a request for disclosure from a consumer.33
+More specifically, the disclosure must outline to what extent, if any, the retailer or manufacturer: (i) verifies, evaluates and addresses the risks of human trafficking and slavery in its product supply chain; (ii) audits suppliers to ensure compliance with company standards; (iii) requires direct suppliers to certify that the supply chains for all constituent parts comply with human trafficking prohibitions enshrined in domestic law where the part is produced; (iv) maintains internal accountability standards and procedures in case of violation; and (v) trains employees and managers with direct responsibility for supply-chain management.37 At a minimum, the Supply Chains Act requires disclosure on the company's website "with a conspicuous and easily understood link" or written disclosure within 30 days of having received a request for disclosure from a consumer.38

-With this focus on disclosure, the Supply Chains Act is intended to provide consumers with the information they need to be "able to force the eradication of slavery and trafficking by way of their purchasing decisions", i.e., to reward companies with stronger practices and penalise those that fail to effectively monitor their supply chains.34 Like other reporting statutes, the Supply Chains Act does not require that companies take steps to monitor their supply chains or eradicate forced labour, and it fails to outline what effective monitoring looks like or what adequate due diligence would entail.
+With this focus on disclosure, the Supply Chains Act is intended to provide consumers with the information they need to be "able to force the eradication of slavery and trafficking by way of their purchasing decisions".
+In other words, the Supply Chains Act may encourage consumers to reward companies with stronger practices and penalise those that fail to effectively monitor their supply chains.39 Like other reporting statutes, the Supply Chains

+Act does not require that companies take steps to monitor their supply chains or eradicate forced labour.
+It also fails to outline what effective monitoring looks like or what adequate due diligence would entail.
 Thus, a company that states that it takes no efforts in any of the required reporting areas is still in compliance with the Supply Chains Act.